 - Point to helpful guidance and additional resources

 - Establish internal governance

-- Are reviewed periodically and updated as needed
+- Be reviewed periodically and updated as needed

-- Are understood and followed by all members of the organization
+- Be understood and followed by all members of the organization

-- Organization members are trained on the documents, cybersecurity, and cybercrime threats.
+- Are all organization members trained on the documents, cybersecurity, and cybercrime threats?

 We can help in many ways

-Whether you are just getting started or you have some cybersecurity policies and procedures in place, John’s services can help your organization protect itself from cybercrime and comply with increasing legal requirements relating to cybersecurity and privacy.
-He has experience developing and improving programs and policies tailored for organizations of any size or type, drawing upon his extensive experience and knowledge.
-Aided by insight into what allows most cybercrimes to occur, he can help organizations prevent incidents and build a cybersecurity program that withstands scrutiny.
-Organizations will be empowered to better manage their information assets efficiently and securely.
+Whether you are just getting started or already have some cybersecurity policies and procedures in place, our services can help your organization protect itself from cybercrime and comply with increasing legal requirements relating to cybersecurity and privacy.
+We have experience developing and improving programs and policies tailored for organizations of any size or type, drawing upon extensive experience and knowledge.
+Aided by insight into what allows most cybercrimes to occur, we can help organizations prevent incidents and build a cybersecurity program that withstands scrutiny.
+Organizations are empowered to better manage their information assets efficiently and securely.